 Pure Act is the first authoritative biography of Robert Lax, a minimalist poet, Catholic convert, and mystical figure.
 Lax was also a native of my hometown, Olean, New York.
 (I’ll explore this in a later post.)

 After flirting with the magazine, radio, and film industries, Lax traveled between Europe and his base in Olean and finally settled into a quiet, esthetic life on several Greek isles.
 In Greece, Lax felt that he could escape the trappings of the world–advertising, automobiles, mass media, competition, and consumption–and devote his waking hours to art and the spirit.
-Tension between Greece and Turkey, peasant xenophobia, and Lax’s own guilelessness combined to shatter his idyllic vision of the fisherman and villagers of his adopted home.
+Tension between Greece and Turkey, peasant xenophobia, and Lax’s own guilelessness combined to shatter his idyllic vision of the fishermen and villagers of his adopted home.

 During Lax’s later years and after decades of obscurity, Lax’s poetry, photographs, and assorted literary endeavors gained a following in Europe and the United States.
 Listening to his own voice, adhering to his own vision, and disinterested in financial rewards, Lax finally achieved a modest level of success and renown as a poet.
 Most artists would envy this accomplishment.